rcsima7/tech-am-bootcamp/08-javascript-http-requests/02-lab-fb-graph-api-explorer/README.md

 2. Click Submit and see the new response
 3. Using this new information, answer these questions about this Campaign:
     * What is the name of this Campaign?
+      Zara / Creative Examples (mockups) - 2

     * What is the Campaign's FB objective?
+      CONVERSIONS

     * Which ad account does this Campaign belong in?
+      1026331737389807

     * What is the current status of the Campaign (eg. paused, active, etc.)?
+      PAUSED

     * Does FB have any recommendations about this Campaign?
+     Not included in response

 __Hint__: the `fields=` URL parameter can take in multiple fields separated by comma.
 For example, `.../?fields=id,name`.